Teddy Ruxpin: Worlds of Wonder

-In 1987, Worlds of Wonder contracted with Wendy's restaurants to feature a Teddy Ruxpin themed Kid's Meal promotion.
+In 1987, Worlds of Wonder partnered with Wendy’s to launch a Teddy Ruxpin-themed Kid’s Meal promotion.
 These are similar to the miniatures produced by Worlds of Wonder, except they are smaller and flocked.
 Teddy Ruxpin characters joined the Ice Capades program, which toured the country.

-In 1987 management staff of Worlds of Wonder grossly overestimated the popularity and inventory requirements of Teddy Ruxpin, which was actually in declining demand and was dwarfed by the NES.
-The excessive parts orders for making Teddy Ruxpin overextended the company's assets, and the situation was worsened when stock trades by company officers spooked investors.
+In 1987, Worlds of Wonder’s executives misjudged the market, vastly overproducing Teddy Ruxpin at a time when interest was fading and the NES dominated consumer attention.
+Teddy Ruxpin parts orders strained company assets, a problem worsened when insider trading shook investor trust.

 In response to devaluation, WoW issued Non-Investment Grade Bonds, commonly known as junk bonds, in an effort to buoy itself.
 Although there is some contention as to whether this strategy would have helped, the attempt was made moot by the 1987 stock market crash.
 Worlds of Wonder filed for bankruptcy protection and was liquidated in 1988.
 They went through a series of layoffs.
 The creditors continued to operate the company in receivership until finally closing in late 1990.
 By 1991, Worlds of Wonder had closed and the remaining assets were liquidated.